 This moderation looks at the assessment materials you have developed.
 All of your assessment material needs to go through pre-assessment moderation before it's used.

-If you're submitting your own assessment material, you'll want to check that you can meet the specific requirements for moderation, which are outlined in the relevant Consent and Moderation Requirements (CMR) documents.
+If you're submitting your own assessment material, you'll want to check that you can meet the specific requirements for moderation, which are outlined in the relevant consent and moderation requirements documents (CMRs).

-There's also a cost associated with this process, which is outlined in the CMR.
+There's also a cost associated with this process, which is outlined in the CMRs.
 You can find these documents on the NZQA website.

-Find the Consent and Moderation Requirements (CMR) documents you're looking for, by searching for the reference number here.
+Find the CMR documents you're looking for, either in the list below, or by searching for the reference number here.

-Ref: 0050 – for Outdoor Equipment, Snowsport and Driving
+Ref: 0050 – for outdoor equipment, snowsport and diving

-Our post-assessment moderation is conducted conducted using postal moderation and/or cluster group moderation.
+Our post-assessment moderation is conducted using postal moderation.

 Getting assessment samples